 With depression often comes stress, which can also be reduced through the simple act of giving.
 Researchers at John Hopkins University and the University of Tennessee found charitable givers often experience lower rates of stress and reduced blood pressure levels compared to their counterparts who do not give.
 By improving your happiness and health through giving and serving others, you can also reduce your stress levels.

 Learn money management.

 If you struggle to maintain a budget, giving can help you learn important money management skills.
-By setting up a recurring donation every month, you can feel even more motivated to attend to your finances and ensure you don’t fall behind or default.
+By setting up a recurring donation every month, you can feel even more motivated to attend to your finances and ensure you don’t fall behind.
 By paying attention to giving, you also pay attention to your bank account, and help learn better money management.

 Get a tax deduction.

 Finally, one of the most popular reasons to give: getting a tax deduction.
 If you give to an IRS-approved charity, you can write off any donations you make on your tax return.
 While it might not be the most important reason to give, it certainly doesn’t hurt to save a little extra money in the long run—and help others at the same time.